-- (11) Filing on SEDAR If an issuer is required under National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR) to be an electronic filer, then all technical reports must be prepared so that the issuer can file them on SEDAR.
-Figures required in the technical report must be included in the technical report filed on SEDAR and therefore should be prepared in electronic format. - (12) Reports Not Required by the Instrument The securities regulatory authorities in most Canadian jurisdictions require an issuer to file, if not already filed with them, any record or disclosure material that the issuer files with any other securities regulator, including geological reports filed with stock exchanges.
+National Instrument 13-103 System for Electronic Data Analysis and Retrieval + (SEDAR+) should be consulted when providing any document to a securities regulatory authority or regulator under the Instrument and this Policy.

+(12) Reports Not Required by the Instrument - The securities regulatory authorities in most Canadian jurisdictions require an issuer to file, if not already filed with them, any record or disclosure material that the issuer files with any other securities regulator, including geological reports filed with stock exchanges.
 In other cases, an issuer might wish to file voluntarily a report in the form of a technical report.
 The Instrument does not prohibit an issuer from filing such reports in these situations.
 However, any document purporting to be a technical report must comply with the Instrument.